 In August 2020, the SNSF adopted the DORA recommendations by its Compliance Committee for the SNSF career funding schemes as well as some other criteria.
 It will no longer consider the impact factors of scientific journals at any stage of the evaluation.
 From now on, the SNSF will give more weight to the quality of the research output as a whole.
 This includes publications as well as other areas such as cooperation with stakeholder groups, science outreach, datasets, software, patents, conference papers and prizes.
 In addition, the evaluators can rely on quantitative data related to individuals.
 This change will make the selection process even fairer and more inclusive for people with diverse career paths.

-Pilot project on scientific CV
+New scientific CV

 Courses for evaluation bodies

 The members of evaluation bodies are of key importance regarding implementation of the DORA recommendations.
 They will therefore receive special training from the SNSF, for instance in workshops with international experts.

 The SNSF is looking into a number of further topics relating to implementation of the DORA recommendations:

 - It is defining the concept of scientific excellence in the context of its evaluation of research proposals.